TortoiseGit Manual

 Use TortoiseGitDelete to remove files or folders from Git.

-When you TortoiseGitDelete a file, it is removed from your working tree immediately as well as being marked for deletion in the repository on next commit.
-Up until you commit the change, you can get the file back using TortoiseGitRevert on the parent folder or on the or the section called “Committing Your Changes To The Repository” or the section called “Getting Status Information” dialogs.
+When you use TortoiseGitDelete on a file, it is removed from your working tree immediately as well as being marked for deletion in the repository on the next commit (i.e., the file is removed from the Git index).
+When you perform this action on a folder, all files/folders will be removed recursively.
+Up until you commit the change, you can get the file back using TortoiseGitRevert on the parent folder or use the commit (cf. the section called “Committing Your Changes To The Repository”) or status (cf. the section called “Getting Status Information”) dialogs.

-If you want to delete an item from the repository, but keep it locally as an unversioned file/folder, use Extended Context MenuDelete (keep local).
-You might have to hold the Shift key while right clicking on the item in the explorer list pane (right pane) in order to see this in the extended context menu.
+If you want to delete an item from version control, but keep it locally as an unversioned file/folder, use Extended Context MenuDelete (keep local).
+There also is a special command for deleting an item and adding it to the ignore list (Extended Context MenuDelete and add to ignore list, cf. the section called “Ignoring Files And Directories”).
+You may have to hold the Shift key while right clicking on the item in the explorer list pane (right pane) in order to see these options in the extended context menu.

 Getting a deleted file or folder back